Who can apply and how do you monitor and asses applications?

 So what actually happens to money I donate?

 Your money goes directly to the fund.
 We use PayPal and money stays in our PayPal until a survivor applies and we send them funds they’ve applied for.
 We use PayPal as they don’t take a cut from what you donate like other fundraising platforms.
 We don’t have a bank because we are not a charity or official governing body (if you want to know why see here).
 If someone apples from a country with different currency to the pound (which has happened) they get the full amount of £10 in their currency at the current conversion rate.
 PayPal does charge a tiny amount for this (between 30p £1.20) which comes out the fund not the mini grant going to the recipient.
-We also don’t pay ourselves any money to run the fund or have an office space.

 How do you sustain yourselves?